Building a Transport Package: The Right Way

 directory

 If you view the MyComponent Resource in the front end, you'll see a set of radio buttons, one for each of the MyComponent utilities, and a Submit button for executing them.
-Note that as a security precaution, you must be logged in to the Manager in order to use any of the utilities.
+Note that as a security precaution, you must be logged in to the Manager to execute any of the utilities.
 When you run any of the utilities, a log of the results will appear below the form.
 You may have to scroll down to see it.

 The Project Config File